jwestgard/prange-metadata/README.md

 5. Remove the Y abbreviation for Yen.

 ## Subject Terms Matching
-1. Compare call no. from spreadsheet against field 852h (where multiple call nos. in Aleph, check each one; if only one match is found, trust the match.
+1. Compare call no. from spreadsheet against field 852h (where multiple call nos. in Aleph, check each one); if only one match is found, trust the match.
 2. If no match found, try matching 852i or combined 852h + i.
-3. If no match found, try removing volume info.
+3. If no match found, try matchign after removing volume info from call no.
 4. If no match found, try matching on Author/Title.
-5. If multiple matches found, flag.
+5. If multiple matches found, flag record for follow up.
-6. Output report of all matches by each of the various methods, as well as a list of unmatched records from the spreadsheets.
+6. Output a report of all matches by each of the various methods, as well as a list of unmatched records from the spreadsheets.